According to a couple of reports online, Call of Duty 2019 is Modern Warfare 4.

 The timing of this is certainly interesting.
 Just a day ago, one Reddit user shared a round-up of several former Respawn Entertainment developers who recently went back to Infinity Ward.

-Respawn Entertainment was started by several of the original Infinity Ward members, many of whom left during the development of Modern Warfare 3.
+Respawn Entertainment was started by several of the original Infinity Ward members, many of whom left during the development of Modern Warfare 3 or shortly after.
 Geoffrey Smith, Joel Emslie, John Mundy, Joshua Dunnam, Mark Grigsby, Ranon Sarono, Dom McCarthy, and Madison Cromwell have all returned.

 Though most of these names may not be familiar to casual players, those who followed the early days of Respawn know that a lot of these developers had a major part in the creation of Titanfall, not to mention classic Call of Duty games up to and including Modern Warfare 2.